antonmi/job_reactor/README.markdown

 Use asynchronous [em-http-request][6], [em-websocket][7], and etc.
 7. Thread safe
 --------------
-Eventmachine reactor loop runs in one thread.
+EventMachine reactor loop runs in one thread.
 So the code in jobs executed in the given node is absolutely threadsafe.
 The only exception is 'defer' job, when you tell the node to run job in EM.defer block (so job will be executed in separate thread).
 8. Deferred and periodic jobs
 -----------------------------